carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

       **Answer:** This was the approach selected but this have a big caveat, for more details check [Nested bundles considerations section](#nested-bundles-considerations)

+- What is the good initial chunk of work that would make more sense?

+  **Answer:** Created [the section Implementation Breakdown](#implementation-breakdown) to try to split the work into manageable phases